 Outside of employee data, manufacturers rarely collect the type of personal information cyber criminals plan to steal.
-They often possess large data stores filled with intellectual property, such as component schematics and production strategies.
+They often possess large data stores with intellectual property, such as component schematics and production strategies.
 Protecting this data from theft and loss is crucial, as many manufacturers rely on these repositories to keep their operations running smoothly.

 Increased employee training and awareness

-End-users are often the most vulnerable link in a company’s IT security chain.
+End-users are often the most vulnerable link in its IT security chain.
 Ensuring that employees understand security best practices can help reduce the risk of phishing attempts and malware attacks, among many other targeted threats.
 These training activities regularly adjust to keep pace with new methods of digital exploitation.
 Employee training should occur periodically to condition your employees to be cautious and aware of the latest threats.

 Building Your Sustainable Threat and Vulnerability Management Program